adarshchavakula/PersonalizationProject/Part II Detailed Analysis.md

 We looked at different weghted averages of the model to assess the relative performace.
 Based on the observations, we decided to use an ensemble with 90% SVD++ contribution and 10% NN contribution for the final model.

+## Model Utility

+Music recommendation involves numerous problems and we tried to address one of them in this project - likelihood of users skipping songs.
+The ensemble model predicts this probability for the users for a given song.
+The two models in the ensemble address this in distinct ways - The Neural Network is trained on the historical behavior of the users and the SVD++ looks at a broader scope of identifying similarities between users.

+The model can be utilized in two ways in a commercial music personalization setting:

-Method 1: We combine the top K recommendations from the SVD++ model with the top K NN predictions, where the top songs are those with the lowest probability of being skipped.
-The user is then shown these top K recommendation, half of which incorporate a novelty aspect and the other half incorporate the users' historical behavior.
+**Method 1 - Standalone** : We recommend the top K recommendations from the model to a user, where the top songs are those with the lowest probability of being skipped.
+The model incorporates both the user's historic preferences and behavior as well as novel predictions based on the preference of similar users.

-Method 2: After running the SVD++ model and the neural network, we create two skip probability vectors for each user-song combination.
-We then use a linear combination of these vectors to form our final output vector.
-This vector can be thought of as an additional contextual feature about the users, which would be individually incorporated into a larger recommendation system that looks at other aspects music personalization.
+**Method 2 - Broader Personalization System** : The ensemble enables us to create a probability vector for each user-song combination.
+This vector can be thought of as an additional contextual feature about the users, which would be incorporated into a larger recommendation system that looks at other aspects music personalization.